mrweissguy/02456_deep_learning/README.md

 # 02456 Deep Learning final project
+## CONTROLLED GENERATION OF PROTEINS USING CONDITIONALCHARACTER-LEVEL RNN
+### *Project 6, Bioinformatics - Can be generate specific proteins?*
 This repository contains code for the 02456 deep learning F19 final report.

+It contains:
+* datasets used for experiments in the report.
+	* PennTreeBank charcter and word level datasets
+* jupyter notebook used to obtain main results.
+* weights for the models trained.
+* UPDATE THIS WHEN DONE....

 ## Getting Started